ideepak9898/Smart-Attendance-System/README.md

    - `pip install python-csv`
    - `pip install yagmail`
 7. Setup the mail information
-8. Then Run the project through the terminal of the IDE using `python main.py`
+8. Then Run the project through the terminal of the IDE using `python3 main.py`